gristlabs/grist-help/help/dates.md

 ![formulas-date-column-options](images/formulas/formulas-date-column-options.png)

-Then in the sidebar that opens on the right, pick "DateTime" from the "Column Type" drop-down.
+Then in the side panel that opens on the right, pick "DateTime" from the "Column Type" drop-down.
 Or if you just want dates without times, pick "Date".